mateuszgachowski/nuxt-ioc/docs/src/guide/structure.md

 In the above example you can see several patterns that we suggest.

-First, a `Application` directory that is placed right in the root dir of your application.
+First, the `Application` directory that is placed right in the root dir of your application.

 `Application` directory contains of three subdirectories: